2021 Myanmar coup d'état: Later developments

+Armed insurgencies by the People's Defence Force of the National Unity Government have erupted throughout Myanmar in response to the military government's crackdown on anti-coup protests.

 Motives

 The military's motives for the coup remain unclear.
 Ostensibly, the military has posited that alleged voter fraud threatened national sovereignty.
 A few days before the coup, the civilian-appointed Union Election Commission had categorically rejected the military's claims of voter fraud, citing the lack of evidence to support the military's claims of 8.6 million irregularities in voter lists across Myanmar's 314 townships.

 The coup may have been driven by the military's goal to preserve its central role in Burmese politics.
 The Defence Services Act imposes a mandatory retirement age of 65 for the Armed Forces' Commander-in-Chief.
 Min Aung Hlaing, the incumbent, would have been forced to retire on his 65th birthday in July 2021.
 Further, the Constitution empowers solely the President, in consultation with the National Defence and Security Council, with the authority to appoint Min Aung Hlaing's successor, which could have provided an opportunity for the civilian arm of the government to appoint a more reform-minded military officer as Commander-in-Chief.
 Hlaing's lack of power would have exposed him to potential prosecution and accountability for alleged war crimes during the Rohingya conflict in various international courts.
 Min Aung Hlaing had also hinted a potential entry into politics as a civilian, after his retirement.

-The activist group Justice for Myanmar has also noted the significant financial and business interests of Min Aung Hlaing and his family, as a potential motivating factor for the coup.
+The activist group Justice for Myanmar has also noted the significant financial and business interests of Min Aung Hlaing and his family as a potential motivating factor for the coup.
 Min Aung Hlaing oversees two military conglomerates, the Myanmar Economic Corporation (MEC) and Myanma Economic Holdings Limited (MEHL), while his daughter, son, and daughter-in-law have substantial business holdings in the country.